-In Q4 2021, Cathedra began developing its own proprietary mobile data centers ("Bitcoin Mining Rovers" or "Rovers"), which will house the S19j Pros and S19 XPs upon their arrival.
-The Rovers are designed to be modular and mobile, allowing Cathedra to manufacture them at a rapid pace and deploy them wherever the cheapest power is found, in both on- and off-grid environments.
-Developing in-house design and manufacturing capabilities will afford Cathedra greater control over its supply chain, rate of expansion, and cost structure compared to an outsourced model.
+In Q4 2021, the Company began developing its proprietary Bitcoin Mining Rovers, or mobile data centers that are produced in-house and can be deployed in on- and off-grid, allowing Cathedra to capitalize on low-cost energy in various environments.
+The Company believes developing in-house design and manufacturing capabilities will afford it greater control over its supply chain, rate of expansion, and cost structure compared to an outsourced model.